 Back to the Future was released in 1985 on a budget of $19 million dollars—very modest by today’s standards, but remarkable if you compare it to back then.
 It’s another one of the most classic films ever made, and stars Michael J. Fox in one of his most memorable roles, and the great Christopher Lloyd as Dr. Emmett “Doc” Brown.

 In spite of the modest budget, the movie made an incredible $381 million at the worldwide box office—the highest-grossing movie of the year.

-Of course, gear-heads will remember the car the time-travelling was actually done in the most.
+Of course, gear-heads will remember the car the time-traveling was actually done in.

 The De’Lorean in question was only made from 1981 to 1983, and the gull-wing doors are what sticks out to most.
 There were just over 8,000 models produced (8,583 to be precise), and today you’ll only see a couple of them on the road in good condition.